Atiyakh/Fluxon/README.md

 ### Running the Server

 As we saw earlier, `run_server` from `Fluxon.Endpoint` is unironically responsible for running the server.
-Since we have already passed the server to `run_server` from the very beginning, you can literally run `server.py` to run the server—how easy!
+Since we have already passed the server to `run_server` from the very beginning, you literally run `server.py` in order to run the server—how easy!

 ```bash
 python server.py